awslabs/kinesis-aggregation/python/README.md

-# Python Record Aggregation & Deaggregation Modules
+# Python Kinesis Aggregation & Deaggregation Modules

+The Kinesis Aggregation/Deaggregation Modules for Python provide the ability to do in-memory aggregation and deaggregation of standard Kinesis user records using the [Kinesis Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md) to allow for more efficient transmission of records.

+## Installation

-The Python Record Aggregation/Deaggregation modules are available on the Python Package Index (PyPI) as [aws_kpl_agg](https://pypi.python.org/pypi/aws_kpl_agg).
+The Python Record Aggregation/Deaggregation modules are available on the Python Package Index (PyPI) as [aws_kinesis_agg](https://pypi.python.org/pypi/aws_kinesis_agg).
 You can install it via the `pip` command line tool:

 ```
-pip install aws_kpl_agg
+pip install aws_kinesis_agg
 ```

-Alternately, you can simply copy the aws_kpl_agg module from this repository and use it directly with the caveat that the [Google protobuf module](https://pypi.python.org/pypi/protobuf) must also be available (if you install via `pip`, this dependency will be handled for you).
+Alternately, you can simply copy the aws_kinesis_agg module from this repository and use it directly with the caveat that the [Google protobuf module](https://pypi.python.org/pypi/protobuf) must also be available (if you install via `pip`, this dependency will be handled for you).

 ## Record Aggregation Module (aggregator.py)

+The [aggregator.py](aggregator.py) module contains Python classes that allow you to aggregate records using the [Kinesis Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md).
+Using record aggregation improves throughput and reduces costs when writing producer applications that publish data to Amazon Kinesis.

 ### Usage

-The Record Aggregation module provides a simple interface for creating protocol buffers encoded data in a producer application.
-The `aws_kpl_agg` module provides methods for efficiently packing individual records into larger aggregated records.
+The record aggregation module provides a simple interface for creating protocol buffers encoded data in a producer application.
+The `aws_kinesis_agg` module provides methods for efficiently packing individual records into larger aggregated records.

 When using aggregation, you create a RecordAggregator object and then provide a partition key, raw data and (optionally) an explicit hash key for each record.
 You can choose to either provide a callback function that will be invoked when a fully-packed aggregated record is available or you can add records and check byte sizes or number of records until the aggregated record is suitably full.
 You're guaranteed that any aggregated record returned from the RecordAggregator object will fit within a single PutRecord request to Kinesis.

-To get started, import the `aws_kpl_agg` module:
+To get started, import the `aws_kinesis_agg` module:

 ```
-import aws_kpl_agg
+import aws_kinesis_agg
 ```

-As you produce records in your producer application, you will aggregate them using the aggregation methods available in the `aws_kpl_agg` module.
+As you produce records in your producer application, you will aggregate them using the aggregation methods available in the `aws_kinesis_agg` module.
+The `aws_kinesis_agg` module provides methods to do both iterative aggregation and callback-based aggregation.

 #### Iterative Aggregation

 The iterative aggregation method involves adding records one at a time to the RecordAggregator and checking the response to determine when a full aggregated record is available.
-The `add_user_record` method returns None when there is room for more records in the existing aggregated record or it returns a AggRecord object when a full object is available for transmission.
+The `add_user_record` method returns `None` when there is room for more records in the existing aggregated record and returns an `AggRecord` object when a full aggregated record is available for transmission.

 ```
 for rec in records: